telerik/ajax-docs/general-information/performance/disabling-embedded-resources.md

 </scripts>
 ````

-*if you use features like filtering, context menus, etc. that utilize other Telerik controls likeRadContextMenu, RadDatePicker, RadComboBoxes, RadInput and so on, you need to register their client scripts explicitly as well
+>note If you use features like filtering, context menus, etc. that utilize other Telerik controls like RadContextMenu, RadDatePicker, RadComboBoxes, RadInput and so on, you need to register their client scripts explicitly as well.

 * **RadRating**